 When you experience a thought or feeling, imagine taking a step back away from that thought / feeling.
-Now observe the thought of your ex in a calm and mindful way.
+Now observe the thought or feeling in a calm and mindful way.
 Don’t engage with the thought.
 Just say to yourself, “This is just a thought”, and let it pass.

-This means that, even though you will still experience painful thoughts of your ex, you will be less affected by them.
+This means that, even though you will still experience thoughts of your ex, you will be less affected by them.

-8: Try to continue for 30 minutes.
+8: Continue for 20 minutes.